sameersbn/docker-gitlab/README.md

 ```

 ### Run under sub URI

-If you like to serve the GitLab under sub URI like http://localhost/gitlab, set GITLAB_RELATIVE_URL_ROOT=/gitlab or anything you like.
+If you like to serve the GitLab under sub URI like http://localhost/gitlab, set `-e 'GITLAB_RELATIVE_URL_ROOT=/gitlab'` or anything you like.
 The path should start with slash, and should not have any trailing slashes.

 ```bash